 Boondocking Regulations

 The Oconee Ranger District of the Chattahoochee-Oconee National Forest is good for free camping if you’re heading southeast of Atlanta.
-The US Army Corps of Engineers (USACE)-managed Walter F. George Lake campgrounds are also a good place to stop.
+The Walter F. George Lake campgrounds, managed by the US Army Corps of Engineers (USACE), are also a good place to stop.
 Dispersed camping is also available in Georgia state parks.
-RVers can usually legally boondock on public land for 14 days and sometimes up to 30 days, depending on the season and the sponsoring agency’s rules.
-Once your stay is complete, you must leave for at least three days, sometimes 30 days, before you can return to the same campsite.
-It’s important to secure any necessary permits, check for closures, and abide by all rules at your campsite.

 Rules for Camping on Public Land

 The Georgia State Parks Service, US Forest Service, and US Army Corps of Engineers are a few of the agencies that manage RV camping on Georgia’s public lands.
 You should only camp in designated areas that allow camping.
-You can only light campfires in designated areas, and you must supervise the area while the fire is lit and put the campfire out when you leave the area.
-It’s also important to secure any necessary permits, follow applicable pet policies, and abide by “leave no trace” principles, such as not feeding wild animals, securing your food, and cleaning up your waste.
+You can only light campfires in designated areas.
+Supervise the area while the fire is lit and put the campfire out when you leave.
+It’s also important to secure any necessary permits, follow applicable pet policies, and abide by “Leave No Trace” principles.
+These include not feeding wild animals, securing your food, and cleaning up your waste.
 There is usually a 14-day limit for camping.
-If you want to stay in a campground longer, you can consider becoming the camp host.
+If you want to stay in a campground longer, you can consider becoming a camp host.

 Full-Time RVing in Atlanta

-If you’re moving to Atlanta, Georgia, living in your RV full time can help you save money on living expenses like rent, property taxes, and landscaping.
-You can travel or move anytime, and you’ll also have a chance to meet other RVers who love adventure as much as you do.
+If you’re moving to Atlanta, living in your RV full time can help you save money on living expenses like rent, property taxes, and landscaping.
+You can travel or move anytime, and you’ll have a chance to meet other RVers who love adventure.
 Atlanta has wonderful attractions for RVers, like the Georgia Aquarium, which has limited parking for oversized vehicles.
 If you’re visiting the World of Coca-Cola or SkyView Atlanta downtown, you can park your RV at the Marshalling Yard at the Georgia World Congress Center.
 Many nearby extended-stay campgrounds, like Sweetwater Creek RV Reserve, provide easy access to the city and can be booked month-to-month.

 RVing in Atlanta FAQs

-Atlanta Code 16-28.013 prohibits you from living or sleeping in your RV on your residential lot.
+No, you can’t live or sleep in your RV on your residential lot.

 Full-Time RVing in Augusta